AI assistants helping with nonprofit grant writing process

 Possible Approaches:

-• Weaknesses: Might seem impersonal
+• Weaknesses: Might seem overly academic or complex

-• Needed Proof: Specific tools and results
+• Needed Proof: Previous evaluation reports, measurement tools

 When to Use AI Brainstorming

-This technique is particularly valuable for:
+This technique is particularly valuable for these grant writing challenges:

 Best Practices from the Field